-If you have ever bought or sold a home, you are probably familiar with the reality that updated kitchens and bathrooms add value to your home and typically will make your home sell much quicker.
+If you have ever bought or sold a home, you are probably familiar with the reality that updated kitchens and bathrooms add value to your home and typically will help your home sell much more quickly.
 Embarking on a remodel of any kind can be very daunting, especially a bathroom remodel.
 Though bathrooms are typically smaller than kitchens, there are still just as many decisions and details to be discussed with your design and build team.
 One of these details being the budget.
 Make sure you are setting realistic expectations for your budget and be sure not to exceed what you are comfortable with spending.

 · 25-30% Labor – This is the largest portion of your budget and most of it you will not be able to actually see when the space is complete.
 Depending on your existing configuration and the extent of what is changing in your space, this number reflects demolition, plumbing, additional mechanicals, and installation of all the fixtures that will need to be purchased for this space.